 Applies to levamisole: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking levamisole:Less common
+You should check with your doctor immediately if any of these side effects occur when taking levamisole:Less common

 - Fever or chills